-Make yourself a small travel pack with your essential plane (and airport) toiletries and keep them all together.
+Make yourself a small travel pack with your essential plane (and airport) toiletries and keep them all together in something like this.

-I would recommend a travel toothbrush, small deoderant, and small toothpaste as basics, and perhaps some face wipes.
+I would recommend a travel toothbrush, small deodorant, and small toothpaste as basics, and perhaps some face wipes.

 This lets you refresh at any point in the flight without digging through your entire carry-on, and trust me, you say now “oh yes, of course this makes sense,” but then when you’re packing frantically, you’re just throwing things everywhere.